 How Sweet It Is!
 (1968)

 Photographer Grif Henderson is assigned a photo shoot in Paris.
-He decides to take his wife, Jenny, and his hippie son, Davey, with him on the shoot.
-Everything gets mucked up when she rents a house that unknowingly belongs to a French lawyer.
-She must fend off his charms and stay true to Grif.
-Meanwhile, Grif tries to stay faithful to Jenny while on the shoot.- Written by <firstname.lastname@example.org>
+He decides to take his wife Jenny and his hippie son Davey with him on the shoot.
+Jenny unknowingly rents a house that belongs to a French lawyer.
+She must fend off his charms and stay true to Grif, while he likewise tries to stay true to her on the shoot.

 Comedy movie starring James Garner and Debbie Reynolds, Garner plays a photographer who brings his wife, Jenny, and teenage son, David, along on a Paris shoot, with both husband and wife struggling to stay faithful under extreme temptation.
 The film was written by Muriel Resnik (from her novel The Girl in the Turquoise Bikini), Garry Marshall, and Jerry Belson, and directed by Jerry Paris.
-Jimmy Webb wrote the title song, and Patrick Williams scored the sound track.- Written by LEO
+Jimmy Webb wrote the title song, and Patrick Williams scored the sound track.

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.